UBC-STAT/stat-406/project.md

 - Project checkpoint 2: due __Tuesday, 9 November__
 - Project checkpoint 3: due __Tuesday, 7 December__

+You may complete the project individually, but it is recommended that you form a group of up to 4 people.
+If you are looking for a group, join the #group-projects channel and post there.

 ## Some sources for data

 * [Statistics Canada](https://github.com/mountainMath/cansim) An R package that loads various data